drBenway/pixi-vn-wiki/start/dialogue.md

 The dialogue/narration is the core of the visual novel.

-In Pixi’VN, is possible to set/get a current dialogue and get the history of dialogues.
+In Pixi’VN, is possible to set/get the current dialogue.
 A dialogue can link to a [character](/start/character#use-characters-in-the-game) or a string and will be used to indicate who is speaking.

 ## Set the current Dialogue